 One thing you can do is ditch the copays altogether and move your team over to HDHPs.
 By doing so, your team can utilize savings from lower monthly premiums and add those to an employer HSA contribution.
 The result is often a lower net-exposure to the employee.

 Another strategy for finding better group health benefits is including an Health Reimbursement Arrangement (HRA) with a base plan.
 HRAs can pay for medical bills once certain criteria are met by the employee.
-For example, your employee may pay the first $1,000 incurred, but then you will cover the rest of their bills after that.
-The key is that bills are only paid as incurred.
-Meaning you only spend on what is needed.
-There are several ways to use HRAs, and designing them correctly is imperative to ensuring a better group health benefit.

 In general, better group health benefits have lower out of pocket limits, but also meet the needs of individuals.
 If you’re cramming everyone into the one-size-doesn’t-fit-all approach, then you’re missing the mark.
 Not only can you lower their bottom line on exposure, but you can also make sure they have access to advanced premium tax credits, spouse’s plans, term plans, sharing ministries, and more.
 This is better!